 So, on the face of it, that would suggest a convention reunion for EB and Moorcock following their famous appearance onstage together at "Dragon Con '87".

-However, the only possible date that Eric could have made would have been the final night of the convention, Sunday 30th, as BOC were playing Winston NC on 28 Sep and Winston-Salem NC on 29 Sep 1990.
+However, the only possible date that Eric could have made would have been the final night of the convention, Sunday 30th, as BOC were playing Hickory NC on 28 Sep and Winston-Salem NC on 29 Sep 1990.
 I don't know if Moorcock was still around at that point.

 I've seen images online of the programme for this event - signed by Eric, incidentally, so we know he turned up - which said that he'd be performing Black Blade and Veteran (again!!).